shellscape/postcss-less/README.md

 ## Attribution

-Current module is based on the work of [postcss-scss](https://github.com/postcss/postcss-scss) library and includes the `LESS` parser efforts of [github:gilt/postcss-less](https://github.com/gilt/postcss-less) and [github:webschik/postcss-less](https://github.com/webschik/postcss-less)
+This module is based on the work of [postcss-scss](https://github.com/postcss/postcss-scss) library and includes the `LESS` parser efforts of [github:gilt/postcss-less](https://github.com/gilt/postcss-less)